Highly Intelligent People- Who Are They?

 You may struggle to express your emotions directly, but you do need and want someone to understand you and consider your feelings.
 If you are an INTP or INTJ, you may have an unconscious expectation that your partner can read your subtle emotional signals.
 When you are upset, exhausted, etc., you hope that they pick that up and adjust their expectations of you accordingly.
 When they do not, you may feel hurt or even express your anger in a passive-aggressive way.

-As a highly rational person, when you are pondering a question or solving a problem, you can become hyper-focused and detach yourself from others.
+As a highly intelligent, person, when you are pondering a question or solving a problem, you can become hyper-focused and detach yourself from others.
 During these times, you may choose to isolate yourself, but that does not mean you don’t care about others.
 You still care about and love your loved ones as much as you always do, you may appear distant for a while.

+As a highly intelligent person, you are often misunderstood by those around you.
 Just because you don’t express sentimentality on the surface does not mean you are not intuitive and empathic.
 You may not have the typical vocabularies to express your love and warmth, but that does not mean you do not care.

 You keep your thoughts to yourself, but that does not mean you do not care.
 In conversations, you try to not waste words on the obvious or trivial.
 You don’t want to be competing for credits or stating the obvious, but your silence could be misinterpreted as arrogance.
 The truth is, behind your level-headedness, you have a complex inner world and incredible depth to your emotions.
 You are direct in expressing your opinions; sometimes, you don’t sugarcoat things.
 When others are not used to it, they may accuse you of being hurtful and insensitive, but that is not the truth.
 You have deep feelings, even big ups and downs on the inside, but it can be difficult for you to show it or share it.